-Barcelona based Hey studio share their tips for incredible posters
+Barcelona based Hey studio share their poster design tips

 Hey is a graphic design studio based in Barcelona, Spain who specialise in brand identity, editorial design and illustration.